11793759/spbc_dashboard-master/README.md

 ### Web Server

-This repo contains the AppCode and htdocs for the GNA Dashboard.
+This repo contains the AppCode and htdocs for the SPBC Dashboard.
 The server is hosted on [Intel CloudFoundry](https://cloudfoundry.intel.com/apps/signin).
-After signing in the first time contact Brian Kelley to receive access to the GNA-LIPID-Dashboard Application.
+After signing in the first time contact Brian Kelley to receive access to the SPBC-LIPID-Dashboard Application.

 The current configuration: